NishantIyer/main3/pages/academia.md

 ---
-title: Academia
+title: Work
-description: Academia
+description: My Work
 image: https://cdn.discordapp.com/attachments/971299427715272734/1114144376311001168/Nishant_Iyer.png
 plum: false
 ---

-## Early Intellectual Abilities
+## Early Interest in Technology and Science

 During my early years before I started programming and robotics, I demonstrated insatiable curiosity towards learning subjects of higher grades from my elder sister's textbooks.
 This appetite for knowledge resulted in a substantial collection of notebooks on advanced topics in chemistry and mathematics.
 In second grade, I memorized the entire periodic table and recited it in front of the entire school in the assembly.
 The very next day, I even learned all its symbols and valencies, astonishing my teachers.